pappasam/config/docs/firefox/README.md

 ```

 Fully restart Firefox after changing it.
 Emacs bindings such as `Ctrl+W`, `Ctrl+A`, and `Ctrl+E` should then work in text fields and the address bar.

+### Remove Search Bonnet

+Firefox's Unified Search Button is annoying.
+To restore the plain address bar:

+1. Enter `about:config` in the address bar.
+2. Accept the warning.
+3. Search for: `browser.urlbar.scotchBonnet.enableOverride`
+4. Toggle it to `false`

+The search-engine dropdown/icon should disappear, while the address bar will continue to handle both URLs and normal searches.
+Mozilla's current source still defines this preference as controlling the unified-search feature.